-Considered leaders in the field of aesthetic surgery, Dr. Stafford R. Broumand and Dr. Daniel Y. Maman are Harvard-trained, board-certified plastic surgeons devoted to providing exceptional care and beautiful results while maintaining the utmost levels of patient safety.
-As two of the most extensively trained surgeons in New York City, both doctors are highly proficient in a comprehensive array of cosmetic treatments spanning from facial rejuvenation, breast enhancement, and body contouring to minimally invasive injectables and non-surgical skin care.
-In addition, they provide various options for women seeking breast reconstruction following mastectomy, and they oversee an assortment of wellness programs and services offered here at 740 Park Plastic Surgery.
+A considered leader in the field of aesthetic surgery, Dr. Stafford R. Broumand is a Harvard-trained, board-certified plastic surgeon devoted to providing exceptional care and beautiful results while maintaining the utmost levels of patient safety.
+As one of the most extensively trained surgeon in New York City, doctor is highly proficient in a comprehensive array of cosmetic treatments spanning from facial rejuvenation, breast enhancement, and body contouring to minimally invasive injectables and non-surgical skin care.
+In addition, he provides various options for women seeking breast reconstruction following mastectomy, and they oversee an assortment of wellness programs and services offered here at 740 Park Plastic Surgery.

-Committed to remaining at the innovative forefront of plastic surgery, Dr. Maman and Dr. Broumand are active members of several prestigious medical organizations centered around continuing education, including such associations as the American Society of Plastic Surgeons and the New York State Society of Plastic Surgeons.
-Both doctors are recipients of numerous accolades for their excellent patient care and natural-looking outcomes, and each is regularly asked to make appearances in television and print media to provide insight about trending topics and innovative approaches in the realm of aesthetic enhancement.
+Committed to remaining at the innovative forefront of plastic surgery, Dr. Broumand is an active member of several prestigious medical organizations centered around continuing education, including such associations as the American Society of Plastic Surgeons and the New York State Society of Plastic Surgeons.
+The doctor is a recipient of numerous accolades for his excellent patient care and natural-looking outcomes, and he is regularly asked to make appearances in television and print media to provide insight about trending topics and innovative approaches in the realm of aesthetic enhancement.

 Dr. Stafford Broumand

 Dedicated to remaining at the forefront of plastic surgical innovation.